 In short, we typically use Maryland bridges for front teeth gaps.
 They require the least amount of work, as the dentist only needs to remove a thin layer from the back of your abutment teeth before attaching the bridge.
 They are also the least expensive.

 Traditional and cantilever are a bit more complicated procedures and they include the fitting of crowns on surrounding teeth.
-In other words, the dentist will need to file them down first before he can apply the crowns.
+In other words, a dentist like those at Enhanced Dental Studios Runcorn will need to file them down first before he can apply the crowns.

 Finally, implant-supported bridges are by far the most invasive and they require surgery, as the implant needs to be lodged directly into your jawbone.
 Although the most permanent solution out of all four, implants are also the most dangerous, posing a risk for infection and many other side effects.
 Obviously, they are also the most expensive and take the longest.